 An expression is a set of characters starting with a left bracket ([) and ending with a right bracket (]).
 Located between the brackets are numbers, parameter values, binary operators, functions, and other expressions.
 An expression is evaluated to produce a number.
-An example of an expression is: $[1 + a\cos[0] - [#3 [4.0/2]]]$
+An example of an expression is: [1 + acos[0] - [#3 [4.0/2]]]

 All expressions on a line are evaluated when the line is read and before anything on the line is executed.
-Read the following sections for reference:

-Binary Operators Reference 220 Functions Reference 221
+Binary Operators Reference 211 Functions Reference 211